chrisbock76/Python_API_Challenge/README.md

 4. Hotels were found nearest the ocean shorelines, save for one in Niger.
 This is likely due to the temperature range selected as well as no cloudiness

-Homework06
+# Homework06 - Instructions

-Part I - WeatherPy
+# Part I - WeatherPy
 In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
 Your first objective is to build a series of scatter plots to showcase the following relationships: